-For Vegan MoFo, I’m doing a series called Back in Thyme, in which I travel to other periods of my life.
+For Vegan Month of Food, I’m doing a series called Back in Thyme, in which I travel to other periods of my life.
 Today I’m setting the date to the year 1987 for a trip to the mall and double doozies with vanilla frosting…

 Since my two siblings are both male, those days were a peek into how the other half lives.
 It was female bonding time that once even involved getting my ears pierced at Claire’s Boutique at the upper level of Merle Hay Mall.

 And after we’d worked up an appetite, I’d buy a chocolate chip Double Doozie at the Great American Cookie Company.
 Two large, soft and chewy cookies were sandwiched with sweet, whipped vanilla frosting.

 I’d start into it with gusto and would inevitably end up with half of the cookie saved for later in its greasy parchment-like paper packaging.